How supplier diversity programs can help small businesses grow

 A banking partner

-Bank of America spends more than $2 billion a year in hiring and contracting small and diverse businesses.
+Bank of America spends $2 billion a year in hiring and contracting diverse businesses.

 Small businesses with diverse ownership have a well-equipped ally in Bank of America.
 Bank of America’s Supplier Diversity Program works with suppliers to understand their capabilities, ensure they have opportunities to participate in competitive bids and support growing their existing business with the bank.
-“At Bank of America, we are committed to ensuring we maximize diverse business inclusion within our supply chain — and we have stood behind that commitment for more than 30 years, sourcing over $2.6 billion dollars in goods and services from diverse suppliers alone in 2022,” said Vonshe Jenkins, Bank of America’s Supplier Diversity & Responsible Sourcing Executive.
+“At Bank of America, we are committed to ensuring we maximize diverse business inclusion within our supply chain — and we have stood behind that commitment for more than 30 years, sourcing approximately $2 billion in goods and services from diverse suppliers alone in 2023,” said Vonshe Jenkins, Bank of America’s Supplier Diversity & Responsible Sourcing Executive.

 Important Disclosures and Information